dafrina/ezform/readme.md

 ### urlValidator

-Checks if a URL is formed correctly
+Checks if an URL is formed correctly

+### dateValidator

+Checks if a date was entered correctly

 Currently, you can only pass one validator function to a `Field` component.
 If you wish to combine validators, you can simply make a new validator function and call the default validators (or custom ones!) yourself to mix and match.